francescocapo/270341/README.md

    ![calinski harabasz.png](images%2Fcalinski%20harabasz.png)
 3. Davies-Bouldin score.

-    The measure is the average similarity measure of each cluster with its most similar cluster, where similarity is the ratio of within-cluster distances to between-cluster distances.This means that, clusters which are farther apart and less dispersed will result in a better score.
+    The score is the average similarity measure of each cluster with its most similar cluster, where similarity is the ratio of within-cluster distances to between-cluster distances.This means that, clusters which are farther apart and less dispersed will result in a better score.
-The meaning value is zero, so the lower the score the better the clusters.
+The minimum value is zero, so the lower the score the better the clusters.
-From the scores it emerges that the best algorithm is k means and the worst is gaussian mixture model, as we already deduced by the visual representations of the clusters.
       ![davis bouldin.png](images%2Fdavis%20bouldin.png)
+From the scores it emerges that the best algorithm is kmeans, since it has the highest Silhouette, and Calinski and Harabasz score and the lowest Davies-Bouldin score.
+Whereas the worst algorithm is clearly gaussian mixture model, and it is proven by the fact that it has the lowest Silhouette, and Calinski and Harabasz score and the highest Davies-Bouldin score as we already deduced by the visual representations of the clusters.

 ### Conclusion
 After the detailed analysis we concluded that the best model is the k means algorithm, therefore the segments obtained are the following four: